RichardsGroup/CIV_Distance/README.md

 # CIV Distance
 Repo to compute CIV "distances" as introduced in [Rivera et al. 2020](https://ui.adsabs.harvard.edu/abs/2020ApJ...899...96R/abstract) and further discussed in Rivera+2021 (in prep).

+Note that results presented here are based on CIV Equivalent Width (EW) and Blueshift definitions outlined in [Rankine et al. 2020](https://ui.adsabs.harvard.edu/abs/2020MNRAS.492.4553R/abstract) and that measurements are taken from noiseless ICA spectral reconstructions presented therein.
+Usage of noisier EW and blueshift measurements (e.g., directly from an SDSS catalog) will likely yield slightly different results.

+measurements taken from noiseless ICA-based spectral reconstructions, presented in .

 Dependencies
 ```
 pip install numpy